Linear A: Corpus

-The first comprehensive compendium of Linear A inscriptions (sometimes referred to as GORILA) was produced by Louis Godart and Jean-Pierre Olivier in multiple volumes between 1976 and 1985.
+The first comprehensive compendium of Linear A inscriptions sometimes referred to as GORILA (from Godart Olivier Recueil des inscriptions en lineaire A) was produced by Louis Godart and Jean-Pierre Olivier in multiple volumes between 1976 and 1985.
 In 2011 work began on a supplement to that compendium.
 In 2020 a project was begun, called SigLA, to put all the known Linear A inscriptions online at a single site.